mikemccaffrey/maybe/README.md

 Planned features:
 - array function defaults to 0?
+- shorter a() function that is alias of array()
-- direct access object variables
+- direct access to object variables
-- call methods on all items in an array
+- call a method on all items in an array
-- alternatives to the ->return() function that specify the intended result type, such as ->string or ->array.
+- alternatives to the ->return() function that specify the intended result type, such as ->string() or ->array().

 Please feel free to submit an issue if you find a bug or would like to request a feature: https://github.com/mikemccaffrey/maybe